You can use the functions parse_date_time

 and z

-values in 1 plot against time for
+values in 1 plot against time for the first animal

-ID == 1
+(ID == 1

-and t < 600
+(t < 600

-. acc %>%
+). acc %>%

 filter(ID == 1, t < 600) %>%